-- If withdrawal occurs on or before the last day of late registration, 100% of the tuition, special fees and laboratory fees will be refunded. - After the last day of registration, no refunds will be made for semester long courses. - The Registration Fee, Late Fee, and Student I.D.
-Card Fee are non-refundable.
+• If withdrawal occurs on or before the last day of late registration, 100% of the tuition, special fees and laboratory fees will be refunded.

+- After the last day of registration, no refunds will be made for semester long courses. - The Registration Fee, Late Fee, and Student I.D.
+Card Fee are non- refundable.

-Full (100%) refund of tuition and all special fees and laboratory fees will be made by the College to students whose classes are cancelled by the College provided that the students do not choose to enroll in other courses requiring special fees or laboratory fees.
+The College will make full (100%) refund of tuition and all special fees and laboratory fees to students whose classes are cancelled by the College if the students do not choose to enroll in other courses requiring special fees or laboratory fees.
 In instances where the College cancels all of the student's classes and the student chooses not to enroll in other classes, the College will also refund the registration fee.
 Refunds will be mailed to the student during the semester.
 All requests for refunds are initiated at the Student Services & Administration Building by dropping or withdrawing from classes on or before the due date within the current semester.